wnedov/Paper_Replications/README.md

 <p align="center"><strong>Learning curve over 10M training steps</strong><br><img src="06_PPO_Schulman/results/breakout_final.png" alt="PPO Breakout learning curve" width="760"></p>

-PPO learns a **policy** $\pi(a\mid s)$: given the current state $s$, it outputs a probability for each possible action $a$.
+PPO learns a policy $\pi(a\mid s)$.
+Given the current state $s$, it outputs a probability for each possible action $a$.
 In Breakout, a CNN reads stacked image frames and the actor samples an action from those probabilities.
 A critic processes the same state and estimates how much future reward remains available from it.

-Training first collects short **rollouts** containing states, actions, rewards, and critic estimates.
+Training first collects short rollouts containing states, actions, rewards, and critic estimates.
 Generalized advantage estimation compares the observed rewards with the critic's predictions to estimate whether each action performed better or worse than expected.
 The update raises the probability of actions with positive advantage and lowers it for actions with negative advantage.

-PPO limits the size of that update by comparing each action's probability under the new and old policies and clipping large changes.
-This implementation collects 128-step rollouts from eight Atari environments and reuses each batch for four optimization epochs.
-Continuous control uses MLPs and a Gaussian action distribution instead of the Atari CNN and discrete action probabilities.
-Saved reproduction runs reach approximately 373 average return on Breakout and 2700 on HalfCheetah; these results are comparable to a strong reference implementation, not claims of outperforming the paper.

 `cd 06_PPO_Schulman && uv run main.py`